 The TENS machine, which you’ve probably seen when going for physio has been around since the 1960’s and is used to treat pain by electric nerve stimulation.
 The Livia is quite similar, although it emits a specific frequency which is particularly useful for menstrual cramps.

 The Livia conducted clinical trials with 163 people, and it was found to reduce menstrual cramps by 80%.

 Studies have also been done to see if regular TENS machines are effective at treating menstrual pain.
 The results showed were very positive.
 42% of people using the TENS machine reported good, or excellent relief from pain.
 Compare this to 3.2% of people who used the placebo (fake) TENS machine, which actually didn’t emit electrical impulses.

 Another interesting finding of this study is that people who used the TENS machine reported:

 Overall, the clinical research undertaken by Livia, as well as this study about the TENS machine and period cramps are quite promising.
 It does appear that the Livia could actually work at reducing pain during your period.

-Livia Period Pain Relief Unboxing Video
+Livia Unboxing Video

-Liva for Period Cramps Pros:
+Liva for Menstrual Cramps Pros:

 - The battery life is a long 24 hours